A locally modified second-order finite element method for interface problems and its implementation in 2 dimensions: Locally modified high order finite element method

 In this section we review the first order approach proposed by Frei and Richter \cite{Frei1} and extend it to a second order discretization.
 The splitting into subelements that we propose is slightly different from the one presented in \cite{Frei1} and leads in general to a better bound for the maximal angles within the triangles.

-Let ${\cal T}_P$ be a form and shape-regular quadrilateral mesh of the given domain $\Omega$.
-We call the elements $P\in {\cal T}_P$ the patches and these do not necessarily resolve the partitioning.
-The interface $\Gamma$ may cut the patches.
-In this case we make next assumption: \begin{assumption} \begin{enumerate} \item Each patch $P\in {\cal T}_P$ is either cut $P\cap \Gamma \neq 0$ or not cut $P\cap \Gamma =0$.
-If it cuts, then it cuts in exactly two points on the boundary, see Figure \ref{fig:patch} (left and top right). \item The interface can not cut the same edge multiple times and may not enter and leave the patch at the same edge, see Figure \ref{fig:patch} (bottom right). \end{enumerate} \end{assumption} The patch mesh ${\cal T}_P$ is the fixed background mesh used in the parametric finite element method described below.
-We will introduce a further local refinement of the mesh, denoted ${\cal T}_h$ where the interface is resolved.
+Let ${\cal T}_P$ be a form and shape-regular quadrilateral mesh of the {convex domain $\Omega$ with polygonal boundary}. {The elements $P\in {\cal T}_P$ are called patches} and these do not necessarily resolve the partitioning. {By a slight abuse of notation, we will in the following write $P$ both for the elements of the triangulation and for the domain spanned by a patch $P$.} The interface $\Gamma$ may cut the patches.
+In this case we make {the} assumption: \begin{assumption}[Interface configuration] \begin{enumerate} \item Each patch $P\in {\cal T}_P$ is either cut $P\cap \Gamma \neq {\emptyset}$ or not cut $P\cap \Gamma ={\emptyset}$.
+If it is cut, the cut goes through exactly two points on the boundary $\partial P$, see Figure \ref{fig:patch} (left and top right). \item The interface does not cut the same edge multiple times and may not enter and leave the patch at the same edge, see Figure \ref{fig:patch} (bottom right). \end{enumerate} \end{assumption} {Given a smooth interface $\Gamma$, this assumption is fulfilled after sufficient refinement.} The patch mesh ${\cal T}_P$ is the fixed background mesh used in the parametric finite element method described below.
+We will introduce a further local refinement of the mesh, denoted ${\cal T}_h$, {which resolves} the interface.
 However, this refined mesh is only for illustrative purpose.
 The numerical realization is based on the fixed mesh ${\cal T}_P$ and the "refinement" is in fact only included in a parametric way within the reference map for each patch $P\in {\cal T}_P$.

 If the interface is matched by one of the edges of the patch, then the patch is considered as not cut.
 We will split such patches into four quadrilaterals.
 If the interface cuts the patch, then the patch splits either in eight triangles or in four quadrilaterals.
-In both ways, the patch $P$ is first split into four quadrilaterals, which are then possibly refined into two triangles each.
-This two-step procedure will simplify the following proofs.
-We define the isoparametric finite element space $V_h\subset H_0^1(\Omega)$
+In both {cases}, the patch $P$ is first split into four quadrilaterals, {denoted by $K_1,\ldots,K_4$}, which are then possibly refined into two triangles each. {The resulting sub-cells are denoted by $T_1,\ldots, T_8$ in the case of triangular sub-cells and by $T_1,\ldots,T_4$ in the case of quadrilaterals (In the latter case these are identical to $K_1,\ldots K_4$).} This two-step procedure will simplify the following proofs.
+We define the isoparametric finite element space ${\tilde{V}}_h\subset H_0^1(\Omega)$

 where